My Top-10 Evil Guys in Gaming

-The main point / criteria of this list was to find and write villains that made me punch (sometimes literally) the computer screen.
-Every list on the internet had the same characters and I also wanted to add a few of my own.
+The main point/criteria of this list were to find and write villains that made me punch (sometimes literally) the computer screen.
+Every list on the internet had the same characters, and I also wanted to add a few of my own.

 SPOILER ALERT!
 There may be… well, spoilers.

 IN NO PARTICULAR ORDER

 This one was a real pain in the ass.
 I always loved the earlier installations of the Resident Evil series and had bought all the games up until 5 (then things went south).
 First 3 were epic games for me.
 Especially 3 as it was a constant struggle and a race against time because this freak show zombie muscle wouldn’t leave you alone.
 I can never forget the first time I heard its voice.
 “STAAARRRS."

 ARCTURUS MENGSK (Starcraft series)

 I have never forgiven him for what he did to Kerrigan, leaving her to the Zerg.
 And Blizzard took their sweet time to give us the chance to avenge Kerrigan’s fate.
 If there was the chance, I would have fought the sob together with James Raynor.